dosanchez/rcp-mgr/README.md

 # rcp-mgr
-helps manage recipe costs and related ingredients and finished plates operations
+Thi is my first web app.
+It helps manage recipe costs and related ingredients and finished plates operations